|Nutrition Facts (per serving)|

 Tips and Variations

-- Pepper Vinegar or Pepper Sauce - Sterilize a 1-pint canning jar and pack with small hot jalapeno and/or serrano chile peppers.
+Pepper Vinegar or Pepper Sauce: Sterilize a 1-pint canning jar and pack with small hot jalapeño and/or serrano chile peppers.
 Slice one or two of them before adding to the jar.
 Fill the jar with white vinegar and add 1/2 teaspoon of sugar and a dash of salt.
-Cover and refrigerate the pepper sauce for at least 5 days before using.
+Cover and refrigerate the pepper sauce for at least five days before using.